 Return of NFPD Property - Failure to Return Reduces Final Pay.

 You must return all NFPD property on or before the last day of work.
-By a separate written agreement each employee has agreed the value of NFPD property not returned before thier last day of work will be deducted from thier final pay.
+By a separate written agreement each employee has agreed the value of NFPD property not returned before theirtheir last day of work will be deducted from theirtheir final pay.
 Volunteers who do not return NFPD property must reimburse NFPD in the amount necessary to replace the property.
 NFPD may take appropriate action to recover property (or the value of the property).

 Final Pay.